Primary Years Programme

 Curriculum

-The IB Primary Years Program (PYP) is designed for students aged 5 to 12 (grades 0 – 5).
-It is a transdisciplinary programme of international education designed to foster the development of the whole child.
+The IB Primary Years Program (PYP) is a transdisciplinary programme of international education designed to foster the development of the whole child.
 It focuses on the total growth of the developing child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic development.
 The PYP curriculum has an international perspective where the diversity of student experiences and backgrounds is welcomed and celebrated.
 A PYP school strives towards developing an internationally minded person who demonstrates the attributes of the Learner Profile, which represents the qualities of a life -long learner.

 The PYP Curriculum Model